-Chapter 7 is an exploration of how new technology can be combined with supply chain best-practices such as sales and operations planning (S&OP) to deliver a new level of supply chain performance through effective collaboration between companies working together in supply chains.
-The potential for using cloud computing and presently available software applications to build real-time supply chain collaboration platforms is presented.
+Chapter 7 is an exploration of how new technology can be combined with supply chain best practices such as sales and operations planning (S&OP) to deliver a new level of supply chain performance through effective collaboration between companies working together in supply chains.
+The chapter also presents the potential for using cloud computing and presently available software applications to build realtime supply chain collaboration platforms.